influxdata/telegraf/docs/FAQ.md

 ### Q: How can I manage series cardinality?

-High cardinality, when not properly managed, can cause high load on your database.
+High [series cardinality][], when not properly managed, can cause high load on your database.
 Telegraf attempts to avoid creating series with high cardinality, but some monitoring workloads such as tracking containers are are inherently high cardinality.
 These workloads can still be monitored, but care must be taken to manage cardinality growth.

 You can use the following techniques to avoid cardinality issues: